Learn how you can use the open-source library OpenCV with a Raspberry Pi to create face and object detection!

-OpenCV (open source computer vision library) is a very useful library — it provides many useful features such as text recognition, face recognition, object detection, the creation of depth maps, and machine learning.
+OpenCV (open source computer vision library) is a very useful library — it provides many useful features such as text recognition, image recognition, creation of depth maps, and machine learning.

 What is OpenCV?